MCAD JEROME FELLOWSHIP FOR EARLY CAREER ARTIST

 LESS IS ENOUGH

-Less is Enough is a solo exhibition of new artworks created by Zoe Cinel during the year-long residency at Second Shift Studio Space of Saint Paul.
-Through a multidisciplinary approach to art making, Cinel explores chronic illness, care, and softness both from an individual and communal point of view.
+Less is Enough is a solo exhibition of new artworks created during the year-long residency at Second Shift Studio Space of Saint Paul.
+The work presented explored chronic illness, care, and softness from my individual and from a communal standpoint.

 Foto by Emily Dzieweczynski